The Difference Between Dirt and Soil | Best Gardening Medium

-Do you know the difference between dirt, soil, and compost?
+Do you know the difference between dirt and soil?
 Do you know what makes up Vermiculite and Perlite?
+And when should you use compost?
 Read on to learn how to distinguish between the basic and not-so-basic growing mediums, and find out what type of soil or medium is the best bet for your gardening needs.

 Dirt: Dirt is bland and often either rocky or silty and void of nutrients.
 If you add water to a handful of plain dirt, it will not compact well, if at all.